 Services Provided by Thermo.
-We have an informal understanding with Thermo that we will reimburse Thermo for expenses incurred by Messrs.
-Monroe, Lynch and Roberts in connection with their services to us, including third-party out-of-pocket temporary living expenses while at our offices or traveling on our business.
-For the year ended December 31, 2014, we recorded approximately \$273,700 for general and administrative expenses incurred by Thermo on our behalf.
-In addition, we recorded \$548,400 for services provided to us by officers of Thermo that were accounted for as a contribution to capital.
+We have an understanding with Thermo that we will reimburse Thermo for expenses incurred by Messrs.
+Monroe, Lynch and Roberts and any other Thermo employee in connection with their services to us, including third-party out-of-pocket temporary living expenses while at our offices or traveling on our business (with no mark-up).
+For the year ended December 31, 2017, we recorded approximately \$49,000 for general and administrative expenses incurred by Thermo on our behalf.
+In addition, we recorded approximately \$548,000 for services provided to us by officers of Thermo that were accounted for as a non-cash contribution to capital and approximately \$323,000 for services provided by other consultants and Thermo employees, as utilized.
 Neither Thermo nor Messrs.
 Monroe, Lynch or Roberts receive any fees or reimbursements other than as described above or under "Director Compensation."